Inverse decision-making using neural amortized Bayesian actors: Results

 \subsection{Perceptual decision-making model}

-We now make the decision-making problem more concrete by introducing a log-normal model for the perceptual and action uncertainties, which captures the ball throwing example sketched in \cref{sec:method} and shown in \cref{fig:concrete_graphical_model}.
-From the actor's perspective, we assume that sensory measurements are generated from a log-normal distribution $\obs \sim \lognormal(\obs \given \state, \sigma)$, or equivalently that $\ln \obs \sim \mathcal{N}(\obs \given \ln \state, \sigma)$.
-This assumption is motivated by Weber's law, i.e. that the variability scales linearly with the mean \citep{weber1831pulsu}, and by Fechner's law, i.e. that perception takes place on an internal logarithmic scale \citep{fechner1860elemente}.
-Thus, this model can be applied to a wide range of stimuli, such as time \citep{yi_rats_2009, roberts_evidence_2006}, space \citep{longo_spatial_2007}, sound \citep{sun_framework_2012}, numerosity \citep{roberts_evidence_2006, longo_spatial_2007, dehaene_neural_2003}, and others.
+We now make the decision-making problem more concrete by introducing a log-normal model for the perceptual and action uncertainties.
+This model is applicable to many different tasks involving perception and action, with a wide range of stimuli, such as time \citep{yi_rats_2009, roberts_evidence_2006}, space \citep{longo_spatial_2007}, sound \citep{sun_framework_2012}, numerosity \citep{roberts_evidence_2006, longo_spatial_2007, dehaene_neural_2003}, and different motor actions such as throwing a ball \citep{willey2018long}, shooting a hockey puck \citep{neupartl2020intuitive}, or producing a certain force \citep{onneweer2016force}.

+\paragraph{Sensory measurement} We assume that the observer's sensory measurements are generated from a log-normal distribution $\obs \sim \lognormal(\obs \given \state, \sigma)$.
+This assumption is motivated by Weber's law, i.e. that the variability scales linearly with the mean \citep{weber1831pulsu}.